BlackArsenic88/real-estate/README.md

 ## Acknowledgements 🙏
 - Scikit-learn for robust ML utilities
-- Kaggle and open real estate datasets for training data
+- UC Irvine, Kaggle and open source real estate datasets for training data
 - Open-source contributors and the real estate research community
 - Inspiration from industry leaders in AI-driven valuation models
 - I am grateful.
 Thank you!